gabriel-ing/Quickstarts/ServerSideCoding/RunningSQLFromObjectScript.md

-# Using SQL in ObjectScript
+# Using SQL in Server-Side Code

+## ObjectScript
 ### Embedded SQL
 You can run SQL queries and transactions using objectscript in several ways.
 The simplest is Embedded SQL, this is only suitable for simple queries:

 ```
+Class packagename.SQLBasics {

+ClassMethod BasicEmbeddedSQL()
+{
-&sql(SELECT Age INTO :age FROM Sample.Person WHERE Name="John Smith")
+  &sql(SELECT Name INTO :name FROM packagename.Person WHERE id = 1)
-write "John Smith is "_age_"Years Old"
+  write "The first entry in the Person table is: ", name, !
+}
+}
 ```

+For more complicated queries with SQL, you can define and use a cursor.
+However, it is recommended to use Dynamic SQL, as shown below instead.
+To read more about Cursor-based embedded SQL, [see the documentation](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GSQL_esql).

 ### Dynamic SQL: